mirrorer/afl/experimental/experiments_readme.txt

   - arm_support         - a very experimental and unstable support for ARMv7.

-  - bash_harness        - a simple shell harness used for post-Shellshock bugs.
+  - bash_harness        - a simple shell harness used to find a bunch of post-Shellshock bugs.

-  - canvas_harness      - a test harness used to find browser bugs with a corpus generated with simpler image parsing binaries by afl-fuzz.
+  - canvas_harness      - a test harness used to find browser bugs with a corpus generated using simple image parsing binaries & afl-fuzz.

   - crash_triage        - a very rudimentary example of how to annotate crashes with additional gdb metadata.